dopensm/adaptive-diagnostic-engine/README.md

 ## AI Log

-AI tools were used to speed up implementation planning, scaffolding, and iterative code generation.
-They were also used to help structure the adaptive-engine logic, test coverage, and README content.
+AI tools were used to speed up planning and implementation of the project.
+They helped in organizing the project structure, refining parts of the FastAPI API design, and improving documentation wording.
+Most of the implementation work, debugging, and testing flow still depended on manual review and local verification.

+The main challenges AI could not solve on its own were environment-specific issues.
+In particular, dependency compatibility on Python 3.14 required manual adjustment of package versions, and MongoDB connectivity had to be debugged based on the local machine setup.
+AI could suggest likely fixes, but verifying runtime behavior, checking installed tools, and resolving infrastructure issues still required direct manual validation.

 Challenges that still require human review: